Antiferromagnetic and spin spiral correlations in the doped two-dimensional Hubbard model: gauge symmetry, Ward identities, and dynamical mean-field theory analysis: Analytical results for the chargon susceptibilities near

 Using explicit form of the inverse susceptibilities (\ref{kq0}) and (\ref{kq1}), evaluating the respective irreducible susceptibilities $\overline{\phi}_q$, one can find that the correction term (\ref{KC}) removes all singular terms, originating from Goldstone modes of the chargon susceptibility, contained in ${K}^{L}_{q,\mu\rho}$ (which occur from the inverse matrix in Eq. (\ref {ladder_current_current})).
 These contributions were previously removed in Refs. \onlinecite {Bonetti,BonettiMetzner,BonettiThesis} on the basis of their vanishing in the limit ${\mathbf q}\rightarrow 0$ at $\omega=0$.
 This is however not fully correct since in the absence of external staggered field smallness of the kernels $\tilde{\phi}^{\mathrm{t}}_{ q,\mu}$ and $\tilde{\phi}_{ q,\rho}$, proportional to ${\mathbf q}$ in this limit, is in fact \textit{compensated} by smallness of the denominator in Eq. (\ref{ladder_current_current}), originating from the presence of Goldstone modes and yields the contribution, which is in general \textit{finite}.
 Omitting these contributions implies either implicit introduction of infinitesimally small staggered field or fixing the Coulomb gauge $q_m A_{m}=0$ in the nonlinear sigma model approach.
 Because of the non-abelian form of the gauge field, the latter gauge fixing is expected however to produce non-trivial ghost fields contributions.

 In our approach this potentially singular contribution is compensated by the $K_{q,nn}^C$ term.
-For the in-plane mode it is convenient to combine this singular contribution with finite contribution $\Delta \rho_{2,n}$.
 Using explicit form of the irreducible bubble matrices $\phi_q$, determined from the Eq. (\ref{kq0}), and the explicit form of the correction

-we find $\Delta \rho_{2,n}-K^C_{q,nn} \propto {\mathbf q}^2$ at $\omega=0$ and compensates the respective contribution in $K^L$.
-The sum $K^L-K^C+\Delta \rho$ is finite and does not depend on momentum in the limit $ q\rightarrow 0$.
-Therefore, all the contributions are considered in the numerical analysis below, can be performed in zero external magnetic field.
+we find that the sum $K^L-K^C+\Delta \rho$ is finite and does not depend explicitly on momentum and staggered magnetic field $h$ in the limit $ {\mathbf q}\rightarrow 0$, due to cancellation of the terms $O({\mathbf q}^2)$ and $O(h)$.
+Therefore, the numerical analysis below can be performed in zero external magnetic field.
 Keeping only ladder terms produces incorrect results in this case.
 Summing all contributions we finally obtain the respective spatial spin stiffnesses

-This result can be obtained alternatively by differentiating the irreducible susceptibilities over momenta following Refs. \onlinecite{Bonetti,BonettiThesis} and using the respective Ward identities for spin-current vertices, which follow from Eq. (\ref{Wnu0}) (see Appendix \ref{AppSusc1}).
-At the same time, cancellation of $q$-dependent terms shows independence of the spin stiffnesses on the gauge fixing conditions.
+This result can be obtained alternatively by differentiating the irreducible susceptibilities over momenta following Refs. \onlinecite{StiffLand,Bonetti,BonettiThesis} and using the respective Ward identities for spin-current vertices, which follow from Eq. (\ref{Wnu0}) (see Appendix \ref{AppSusc1}). {In case of static mean field theory the obtained result coincides with that proposed in Refs. \onlinecite{Bonetti,BonettiThesis,BonettiMetzner,StiffLand}}.
+At the same time, {it generalizes previous consideration to include dynamic effects beyond static mean-field theory}.
+The cancellation of momentum $q$ and external staggered field dependent terms also shows independence of the spin stiffnesses on the gauge fixing conditions.